TheBugHuntersOfMiddleEarth/The-Fellowship-of-the-Code-2026/artifacts/artifact-2_Journey-Planning/Artifact-2-Journey-Planning.md

-# The Fellowship Companion - Artifact 2: Journey Planning
+# The Fellowship Companion - Artifact 2: Ring Alert

 **Table of Contents**